 Getting help or raising a concern

 There are three different ways to contact people who can help.
-These ways to help could also help someone you have told about a problem to get help.

 I am worried there is a very bad or urgent problem

 If you think someone here is at serious risk the right thing to do is to seek help from the emergency services.
 Ring 999.

 Two ways to let our church know about a concern or problem

 - If it is less urgent you can ring this special number for our church 07935 023 800.
 The person who answers will be someone who is not a leader or on the church council.